uga-rosa/deno-denops-lsputil/README.md

 # deno-denops-lsputil

-A library that translates positions between vim and LSP, making it easier to edit buffers and move the cursor.
+A library that translates positions between Vim and LSP (or TypeScript's utf-16 offset).
+It makes it easier to edit buffers and move the cursor.